fatinm1/PromptStack/DEPLOYMENT.md

 # 🚀 Railway Deployment Guide

-This guide will help you deploy PromptStack to Railway with frontend, backend, and database all in one place.
+This guide will help you deploy Promptrix to Railway with frontend, backend, and database all in one place.

 ## 📋 Prerequisites